Visiting Las Vegas: Crash Course

 Most crime rates in Vegas are much higher than the rest of the U.S., e.g.:

-Over a hundred visitors are murdered every year (2014 figures), including being shot and killed while being robbed in parking garages.
-Don't expect casino security to protect you, their job is to protect the casino, not the customers.
+On average, a visitor is murdered every two weeks (including being shot and killed or run over while being robbed in parking garages).
+(2022) Don't expect casino security to protect you, their job is to protect the casino, not the customers.
 When a man at Venetian threatened a customer with a gun, security staff did nothing; they didn't even call the police.
 (The man shot the customer soon after.)
 See my safety tips.

 Marijuana is legal, but there's nowhere for visitors to smoke it